NehaPrajapati15/portfolio/README.md

 # 🌐 My Portfolio

 ## 👤 About Me
-I am **Neha Prajapati**, a pre-final year Computer Science and Engineering student specializing in Data Science at Lokmanya Tilak College of Engineering, Navi Mumbai.
+I am **Neha Prajapati**, a final year Computer Science and Engineering student specializing in Data Science at Lokmanya Tilak College of Engineering, Navi Mumbai.
 I am passionate about exploring Machine Learning, Data Analytics, and Artificial Intelligence to solve real-world problems with data-driven solutions.

 My journey into Data Science began with Python programming, which soon developed into a fascination for understanding data patterns, building predictive models, and creating intelligent systems.
 With experience in projects, internships, and certifications, I am building strong foundations in ML and data analytics while preparing for impactful opportunities in the tech industry.